altmp/altv-docs/articles/ped.md

 const ped = new alt.LocalPed(model, dimension, pos, rot, useStreaming);

-// Waiting until peds spawns for 5 seconds or rejecting current promise
+// Waiting until ped spawns for 5 seconds or rejecting current promise
 // (timeout value is not required, 2 seconds by default in v15) await ped.waitForSpawn(5000);